sudheshk/TISensorToEventHub_WindowsForm/README.md

         100 as maxHmdt ,
         70 as targetHmdt
 FROM Input
-WHERE dspl = 'Sensor Display Name'  --Put your sensor name that you are passing through the windows 8 desktop app for sending data to eventhub or just remove the where clause
+WHERE dspl = 'your sensor'  --Put your sensor name that you are passing through the windows 8 desktop app for sending data to eventhub or just remove the where clause
 Group by TUMBLINGWINDOW(ss,1) ,time ,dspl

  ```